 Cross-Platform Setup

 Setting up a cross-platform world or avatar is actually quite straightforward!
-In short, all you have to do is use a duplicate project to build an Android version of the asset, and upload it to the same content ID as the VRChat PC asset.
-The client will manage which version it needs to download.
+In short, all you have to do is switch Unity to the desired target platform and build the content.

-If you need a bit more detail on how to do this properly (and easily), here's a short guide.
+If you need a bit more detail on how to do this properly, here's a short guide.

 Fine-tuning and Optimization

-Now that you've got two separate projects set up appropriately, you'll need to start optimizing.
+Now that you've got your project ready, you'll need to start optimizing.
 You cannot skip this.
-Quest is a powerful headset, but not nearly as powerful as a typical VR-ready PC.
+Modern android devices are pretty powerful, but not nearly as powerful as a typical VR-ready PC.
 You'll need to check out our Quest Content Optimization page to see what you need to do.
 For worlds this means baking lighting, lowering geometry complexity, avoiding transparency, and lowering texture resolution.
 For avatars, this means removal of excess components, excess bones, lowering geometry complexity, avoiding transparency, and reducing texture size.

 This will take a while, and is expected to be challenging.
 Optimizing for mobile hardware is difficult!
 Thankfully, there's a ton of resources out there, and even a cursory YouTube search for "optimizing Unity for mobile" reveals a ton of good content.